PearsonEducation/thalassa-aqueduct/README.md

       }
       , "mode" : "http|tcp" // default: http
       , "natives": []  // array of strings of raw config USE SPARINGLY!!
-      , "members" : [] // if type = spindrift this is dynamically populated based on role/version subscription
+      , "members" : [] // if type = dynamic this is dynamically populated based on role/version subscription
                        // otherwise expects { host: '10.10.10.10', port: 8080}
     }